taatuut/NATURA9000/README.md

 1.
 Natura2000_end2021_rev1_Shapefile.zip 677 MB from https://www.eea.europa.eu/data-and-maps/data/natura-14

 To find out that again real life is bit more  complex.
-The data is in EPSG:3035 - ETRS89-extended, so should be reprojected to EPSG:4326 - WGS84 before loading into GraphDB, did you take that into account? (assuming you are using that source too).
-EPSG 3035 and 4326 are both in decimal degrees, and maybe calculations do even produce same results without reprojection, but that would not be the right way.
+The data is in `EPSG:3035 - ETRS89-extended`, so should be reprojected to `EPSG:4326 - WGS84` for databases that only support WGS84 (like GraphDB, MongoDB, note that MarkLogic does support ETRS89).
+Be aware that both EPSG 3035 and 4326 are in decimal degrees, so will load into databases with WGS84 support.
+Maybe calculations sometimes even do produce the same results without reprojection, but that would not be the right way.

-Looks like the source data already has 4 decimals only, need to doublecheck.
-If that is the case then useful to check if possible to limit number of decimals in or when loading into GraphDB, or maybe the Shapefile to RDF triples tool does that?
-Which Greek tool is that, did not remember.

-With Shapefile COORDINATE_PRECISION does not work, can be used with geojson but as said maybe not necessary, will check.

-2.
 Reprojecting to EPSG:4326 - WGS84

 You can reproject with `ogr2ogr`